Credential Stuffing Attacks: What They Are and How to Stop Them

 What is credential stuffing?

 Credential stuffing is a common hacking tactic that uses large sets of stolen usernames and passwords paired with automated software tools to gain unauthorized account access.
 Hackers methodically input combinations hoping to obtain a match with one or more user accounts, and reused passwords multiply their odds of success.
-If you’ve ever forgotten your password and then tried plugging in other credentials hoping to guess correctly, then you understand the basic credential stuffing definition.

 How credential stuffing works

 What is a credential stuffing attack?
-Credential stuffing is carried out based on a highly organized and consistent set of actions that can eventually lead to a data breach, corporate espionage, or identity theft
+Credential stuffing is carried out based on a highly organized and consistent set of actions that can eventually lead to a data breach, corporate espionage, or identity theft.

-• It starts with stolen passwords: Despite the stereotype of the lone hacker, a credential stuffing attack is not typically carried out by the same person or group who originally stole the usernames and passwords.
+• It starts with stolen passwords: Despite the stereotype of the lone hacker, a credential stuffing attack isn’t typically carried out by the same person or group who originally stole the usernames and passwords.
 Instead, an underground industry has evolved for the sale and purchase of credentials on the dark web.
 The market value of these stolen credentials varies, with online retail and financial accounts considered quite valuable.

 The credential stuffing domino effect

-When a cybercriminal finds a match between stolen credentials and user accounts, they don’t stop there.
-Hackers are well aware that over 50% of passwords are reused.
+Hackers are well aware that many passwords are reused.
 When stolen credentials can be used to unlock many accounts, it creates a domino effect that heightens the size and severity of a single data breach.

 Examples of recent credential stuffing attacks